AviatrixSystems/Docs/HowTos/site2cloud.rst

 with each other via Transit.
 They are completely segmented.

 If you like to have all Spoke VPCs to establish connectivity via Transit GW, you can achieve that by enabling "Connected Transit" mode.

+To enable this option, click Site2Cloud on the left navigation bar, select the connection established by `Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, click to edit.
+Scroll down to "Connected Transit" to enable.

 Network Device Support
 ======================